Tax Implications of Transferring Shares to a Spouse or Partner (UK Guide)

 • The signed Stock Transfer Form

-Key point: Following these steps ensures the transfer is valid, legally compliant, and defensible if HMRC ever checks.
+Key point: Following these steps ensures the transfer is legally valid, compliant with the Companies Act, and fully defensible in the event of a Companies House or HMRC enquiry.

 Key Takeaways

-• Dividends after the transfer are taxed on the receiving spouse.
+• Any dividends paid after the transfer are taxed on the receiving spouse, enabling tax-efficient income splitting.

 Final Thoughts

-Transferring shares to your spouse or partner can be a smart way to manage your household’s tax position, but it’s essential to understand the rules and handle the process correctly.
+Transferring shares to your spouse or civil partner can be a highly effective way to manage your household’s tax position and make full use of available allowances but only when the process is handled correctly.

 Get started with the right company formation and registration agent